 - Inflammation caused by diseases such as Lupus and Rheumatoid Arthritis can increase the odds that you will experience a stroke.
 If you live with chronic diseases like these, talk with your physician to see how they can evaluate you for inflammation and help find ways to control your risk.

 - One of the lesser known health conditions that can lead to a stroke is sleep apnea.
 It occurs when people have pauses in their breathing while they are asleep.
 It causes oxygen levels to fall, which can lead to a stroke.
-The good news is sleep apnea is generally treatable and controlling it can decrease your risk for suffering a stroke.
+The good news is sleep apnea is generally treatable and controlling it can decrease your risk.

 - Finally, we come to smoking.
 It is one of the leading causes of stroke.
 Smokers have double the stroke risk of non-smokers.
 That is because smoking decreases the amount of oxygen in the blood, causing the heart to work harder and blood clots to form more easily.